KirtikaPuniani/Flappy-Bird-Game/README.md

 # Flappy-Bird-Game

-Developing a basic flappy bird game using python language
+Developing a basic flappy bird game using python.